kishandonga/Xamarin-GridView/README.md

 This GridView DLL add as `References` into your xamarin form project.
 Download form this link [DLab.GridView_v1.0.dll](ReleaseDLL/DLab.GridView_v1.0.dll).
 For, the more information refer this [`XamGridView`](XamGridView/) sample project.

-Note : Only required to add this DLL into the your xamarin from project.
+Note : Only required to add this DLL in your xamarin from project.

 ## Usage